The subtitle of this book is ‘How the Merchants of Venice created modern Finance.’

 It does make a punter like me wonder what the point of it all is.
 (Yes, I thought of Foucault.)
 Have rules become so complex that a clever and determined villain can use them to hide the trail (in some cases for years)?
 Do more rules create more loop holes, black spots, grey areas, and trees to hide the forrest and just generally make it easier to play hide-and-seek?

 For a couple of years I served on an Institute of Charted Accountants committee that enforced professional ethics on its members.
-The rigour of the proceedings of this committee, the take-no-prisoners attitude of its professional members (I was a lay member) was all very impressive, but all the cases (documented sometimes in hundreds of pages) was about the date of a membership re-newal to the Institute or something else on that level.
+The rigour of the proceedings of this committee, the take-no-prisoners attitude of its professional members (I was a lay member) was all very impressive, but all the cases (documented sometimes in hundreds of pages) were about the date of a membership re-newal to the Institute or something else on that level.
 Was the postage stamp correctly squared on the envelope, is what I silently thought sometimes.
 (Yes, it was that long ago that postage stamps were relevant.)
 Such tiny ants were destroyed with titanium tipped warheads!
 Ouch!
 Inevitably, the accountants involved were sole practitioners who were humbled before this pitiless tribunal.
 Meanwhile, the major accounting firms in the same building were signing off on the accounts of the likes as those above.
 Go figure.

 In this world, the mud seldom sticks.
 The author describes some of the subsequent careers of many of the major players in the scandals above.
 At a corporate level the accounting firms that approved the accounts of such corporations change their logos and web sites, a few partners take the money and run, oops, retire, and the firms continue to dominate not only the market for accountants but also for consultants to government and more.
 One fears the same people who brought us the last corporate collapse are now happily advising governments on the next one.
 No mea culpas can be heard.